microchip-pic-avr-examples/pic16f15244-family-advanced-i2c-io-expander/README.md

 This memory operation writes the current volatile I/O settings to the selected configuration DST.

 **Fields Used:** DST, OP<br>
 **Failure Handling:** The configuration that is written to memory is verified against the copy of the data in memory.
-If the values mismatch, an error occurs in the program.
-Loading this mismatched memory will fail due to CRC checksum embedded with it.<br>
+If the values mismatch, an error is set in the program.
+Loading mismatched memory should fail due to CRC checksum embedded with it.<br>

 #### Load Configuration
-This memory operation discards the current I/O settings to load from non-volatile memory.
+This memory operation discards the current I/O settings and loads new settings from non-volatile memory.
 Prior to loading the configuration, the I/O pins can be set to remain in a specific state (defined by BH) until the operation has completed.

 **Fields Used:** DST, OP, BH<br>
 **Failure Handling:** When the memory is loaded, the CRC value is unpacked and used to verify the settings.
-If the CRC fails, then the pins will remain at the settings defined by BH, and an error will be set in STATUS.<br>
+If the CRC validation fails, then the pins will remain at the settings defined by BH, and an error will be set in STATUS.<br>

 #### Save and Load Configuration
 This memory operation saves the current volatile settings to DST, then loads new settings from SRC.